RTBHOUSE/big-bang-py/README.md

 - Learn more about logging in digestible form on [Real Python](https://realpython.com/python-logging/).

     - If you are an adventurous programmer that knows no fear, there is [official documentation](https://docs.python.org/3/library/logging.html) waiting out there.
 Bear in mind that because of this document, and its unnecessary complexity, a lot of people were scared off to the Sad Kingdom of Prints.

+## README - Gateway to your Code

+- **You should have README.
+So write it up!**

+- README is not only the Golden Gate to open source project.
+First and foremost, it is a lantern for your fellow programmers and for your future self.
+Everybody loves good README and so should you.

+- There is no obvious consensus regarding what README should contain.
+However, it seems that a good README should have at least three below sections:

+    - **What, why and how** i.e. What is the project about?
+Why is it needed?
+And how does it solve the problem?

+    - How to use the code? (this section is sometimes minified to 'Getting started')

+    - How to install the code and test if everything is OK.

+- If you want to get inspired, [Awesome README](https://github.com/matiassingers/awesome-readme#articles) is a nice place dig.

+- The recommended format of README is [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+It is simple, powerful & popular, making it a perfect choice.